BarryGHurt/BarryGHurt/README.md

 It's nice to have a couple of projects that I never have time to work on.
 Even though there are better implementations out there, I like to do this sort of thing for my own benefit.

-   * BirdBot - Camera pointed at bird feeder, identifies and tallys bird species visiting feeder.
+   * Birdometer- Camera pointed at bird feeder, identifies and tallys bird species visiting feeder.
 Unfortunately, the [squirrels](https://youtu.be/U5erMWZwvI0) took over the feeder.
    * Drone Scanner - fly over an area of land, then repeat over time.
 I recently got a drone for fun, but realized some parallels with microscopy image management and analyis.